amaksr/nsynjs/README.md

 1. Operators that are executed via nsynjs should all be separated with semicolon.

-2. Nsynjs is not able to execute native functions with callbacks, such as Array.map.
+2. Nsynjs is not able to execute native functions with callbacks, such as Array.map, or Array.forEach().
 But in many cases this can be done by running polyfills via nsynjs.
 Please see 'browser-array-map-polyfill.html' for an example.

 ## Under the hood ##